Types of Scholarships & Aid

 Students and their families often take out loans to help cover the costs of education.
 Loans are available through the federal government at a low cost.
 Loans also are available through financial institutions, and from a special fund provided by Denison alumni.
 If loans are necessary to fund your education, Denison’s financial aid team will work with you to secure you the best loans and rates and help you understand your responsibilities for repayment.

-Students should always apply for all scholarships, grants, work-study and federal loan programs offered by Denison before borrowing an alternative loan program and should only be used when all options are exhausted.
+Students should always apply for all scholarships, grants, work-study and federal loan programs offered by Denison before borrowing from an alternative loan program and should only be used when all options are exhausted.

 For more information about federal loans versus private loans ↪

 Denison Scholar Loans are subsidized, meaning no interest accrues while the student is enrolled.
-These loans have an interest rate of 6%, a 10 year repayment plan and has a 9 month grace period after a student graduates or ceases to be enrolled.
+These loans have an interest rate of 6%, a 10 year repayment plan, and has a 9 month grace period after a student graduates or ceases to be enrolled.
 Loans may be pre-paid without penalty.

 On-Campus Student Employment